 BYLAW I – NAME & LOCATION

 Section 1.02 Location.
-The principle office of the Pittsburgh Forge Rugby Club shall be located within or near the city of Pittsburgh, Pennsylvania, at such place as the Board of Directors shall from time to time designate.
+The principal office of the Club shall be located within or near the city of Pittsburgh, Pennsylvania, at such place as the Board of Directors shall designate.
 The Club may maintain additional offices at such other places as the Board of Directors may designate.
-The Club shall continuously maintain within the city of Pittsburgh, a registered office at such place as may be designated by the Board of Directors.

 BYLAW II – PURPOSE